The Mystery Of The CSS Float Property

 Similar to what we discussed earlier under “Float in Practice”, Max Design describes how to float an image with a caption, allowing text to wrap around it naturally.

-Horizontal Navigation with Unordered Lists
+Horizontal Navigation With Unordered Lists

 The float property is a key ingredient in coding sprite-based horizontal navigation bars.
-Chris Spooner of Line25 describes how to create a Menu of Awesomeness, in which the <li> elements that hold the navigation buttons are floated left:
+Chris Spooner of Line25 describes how to create a Menu of Awesomeness, in which the `

 How to Create a CSS Menu Using Image Sprites